Find Affordable College Courses

 Athens, GA

-You’ll join some of the best and brightest minds around you if you attend University of Georgia.
-The school came in at #3 on this year’s Best Agricultural Economics Master’s Degree Schools in the Southeast Region list.
-Located in the medium-sized city of Athens, UGA is a public school with a fairly large student population.
+You’ll be in good company if you decide to attend University of Georgia.
+It ranked #3 on our 2023 Best Agricultural Economics Master’s Degree Schools in the Southeast Region list.
+Located in the city of Athens, UGA is a public school with a fairly large student population.

-Read full report on Agricultural Economics & Business at The University of Tennessee - Knoxville
+Full Agricultural Economics & Business at The University of Tennessee - Knoxville Report

 #5